-Background info on bad breath
+Background info on bad breath or halitosis

 Microbial degradation of food particles produce volatile sulphur compounds (VSCs).
 The most important VSCs involved in halitosis are hydrogen sulphide (H2S), methyl mercaptan (CH3SH) and dimethyl sulphide (CH3)2S.
 Other molecules involved in this bacterial degradation process are: diamines (indole and skatole) or polyamines (cadverin and putrescin).
 They seem play a less important role in the expression of bad breath.

 How do we discover the cause of halitosis?

 This is difficult because the entire diagnosis is somewhat subjective.
 There are VSC machines that we discuss down below, but mostly we rely on someone smelling the breath.
 Kapoor 2016 has a great flowchart for the diagnosis of bad breath.

 There is a positive correlation between bad breath and periodontitis: the depth of the periodontal pockets is positively correlated to the height of the VSC concentrations in the mouth.14 A positive correlation between the depth of the pockets and the concentration of the sulphur components has also been shown.15 When tongue coating is taken into account, the correlation is even more significant.15,16

 Studies suggest bad breath is caused by tongue coating in the younger generation and by periodontitis with tongue coating in older individuals.
 A clinical evaluation of malodour on 2 000 patients in Belgium, showed that 76% of these patients had oral causes: tongue coating (43%), gingivitis/periodontitis (11%) or a combination of the two (18%).18